haltcase/strat/readme.md

 ## features

-- formatting is curried, allowing for reusable template functions
+- formatting can be partially applied, allowing for reusable template functions
 - reference object properties as replacement values
-- object methods are called and can be given arguments
+- object methods are called and can be passed arguments

 ## installation